Education (EDU) Courses

 practices designed to ameliorate education

-inequities.
-Meets the Diversity Requirement for
+Studies minors.
+Meets the Diversity Requirement

-the PPE major.
+for the PPE major.

 Prerequisites: FRT-101 (required), EDU-201 (recommended)